Brandonio-c/Frontier-Exploration/README.md

 Making accurate representations of the places explored environment is one of the primary objectives of frontier exploration.
 Significant improvement in map generation can be visually observed below by contrasting the first frontier-exploration-generated environment map to a generated map from a 2023 frontier-exploration project (FUEL):

 ### Frontier-Selection.
-Frontier selection algorithms incorporate factors like uncertainty, obstacles, and information gain, with the objective of optimal environment exploration to strategically prioritizs frontiers.
+Frontier selection algorithms incorporate factors like uncertainty, obstacles, and information gain, with the objective of optimal environment exploration to strategically prioritise frontiers.
 The integration of Markov decision processes (MDPs) and reinforcement learning has further optimized exploration strategies, enabling agents to take actions that maximize environmental understanding through pre-learned policies.

 ### Dynamic and Changing Environments:
 Some modern frontier exploration algorithms [ADD REFERENCE] can adapt to dynamic changes and are not limited to static situations.
 Sensor-equipped agents continuously update their maps and exploration paths to account for moving objects, obstacles, and general dynamic environmental circumstances.
 This adaptability ensures that the goal of optimal environment exploration remains effective in scenarios where the environment is not static.